SudohGoose/Selenium-Scripts/README.md

 These are scripts I created for selenium when I wanted to automate sock puppet activity.
 I asked ChatGPT to create a script to automatically login to LinkedIn and post a motivational quote.
 It didn't work at all, wasn't even close :)  They say it's the journey, not the destination.
 It was fun pulling all this together when ChatGPT failed my laziness.
 There are probably better and more efficient ways to do this.

 ## Pre-Reqs
-1. I run these on Ubuntu with Firfox and have Firefox clear history on close.
+1. I run these on Ubuntu with Firfox and have Firefox set to clear history on close.
 2. pip3 install -U selenium

 ## linkedin.py